benaug/Coupled-Classification-Occupancy/README.md

 # Coupled-Classification-Occupancy
 Coupled Classification Occupancy models and MCMC samplers in nimble.
 See Chapter 7 of Applied Hierarchical Modeling 2 by Kery and Royle.
 More description will be added later.

 I adapted/expanded the marginalization code from Max Joseph's version written for Stan.
+Further, several people contributed to the these models over the years, including Andy Royle (idea originator as best as I can remember), Richard Chandler, Max Joseph, myself, and probably others I am forgetting.
+But this code and latent sampling scheme is my "flavor" of these models, so I alone take responsibility for everything in this repository.